smatechnologies/ibm-i-agent-docs/docs/operations/lsam.md

 #### Job Notify Service for Passive Job Tracking

 The JOBNFY4 job uses the job queue entry messages to update the LSAM Job Tracking master log file with the actual IBM i full job ID, after that job has already passed through the Job Tracking exit program in "passive" mode.
 Just after the job enters a job queue, the system notification message is able to provide critical detail about the job being tracked.
-This IBM i system information is combined with OpCon schedule and Job Master information that enables the full operation of OpCon automation, but without interrupting the native IBM i job submission process (as would be the case with this LSAM's standard Job Tracking and Job Queuing methods).
+This IBM i system information is combined with OpConschedule and Job Master information that enables the full operation of OpCon automation, but without interrupting the native IBM i job submission process (as would be the case with this LSAM's standard Job Tracking and Job Queuing methods).

 The Job End message processing of the JOBNFY server is also critical for Passive Job Tracking.
 This is because the LSAM job start services were not used to initiate the IBM i job, and therefore the standard IBM i job completion message will not be sent to the job completion message queue that the LSAM is monitoring.
 Instead, the Job Notify service forwards the IBM i Job End message to the LSAM job completion message queue.